hotwired-laravel/turbo-laravel/README.md

 #### Testing Turbo Stream Broadcasts

-Every broadcast will be dispatched using the `Tonysm\TurboLaravel\Jobs\BroadcastAction` job (either to a worker or to process immediately).
+Every broadcast will be dispatched using the `Tonysm\TurboLaravel\Jobs\BroadcastAction` job (either to a worker or process synchronously).
 You may also use that to test your broadcasts like so:

 ```php
 use App\Models\Todo;